College: Education, Health, and Human Sciences

 University-Wide Graduation Requirements

-Two additional exams are required before student teaching and graduation:
+Two exams are required before student teaching and graduation:

 1. FTCE Professional Education Exam (PE) - $150